deb's unique style, which she calls "soft

 Bio-Botanica, Bradford Exchange, Braille Institute, Common Threads,

-Concord Litho, Deutsche Bank, Heidelberg, Le Petit Chateau Restaurant,
+Concord Litho, Deutsche Bank, Heidelberg, Le Petit Chateau

-& Schuster, Tenth Avenue Productions, TIAA-Cref, Unix,
+Foundation, Simon & Schuster, Tenth Avenue Productions, TIAA-Cref,

-US News & World Report, Washington City Paper.
+Unix, US News & World Report, Washington City Paper.
 Member of

 Artsbridge,

-Society of Illustrators and
+of Illustrators and

-NJ Creatives Network
+NJ Creatives

 (co-founder).